jarrarhaider1214/docs/pages/user-guide/tutorials/continuous-delivery/deploy-canary-release/deploy-canary-release.md

 8. Using the **Actions** button, you can start pipeline or check the configurations of pipelines.

-   Table will be updated based on deployment.
+   > Table will be updated based on deployment.
 In case of manual, you will have to manually run the pipeline for each stage.

 **Automated Canary Deployment:**

 To configure CI/CD or manual deployment pipeline:

-1. Go the **App** tab while configuring a **Project** and add container.
+1. Go the **App Design** tab while configuring an **Application** and add container.

-2. Select container to configure it and go to the **CI/CD** menu.
+2. Select container to configure it, go to the **Advanced Settings** and select **CI/CD**.

    ![1](imgs/1.jpg)

 3. **Enable CI/CD** or **Deployment Pipeline** and click **Configure Pipeline**.

-   > **Enable CI/CD**: New build will be deployed as soon as it is ready.
-   >
-   > **Enable Deployment Pipeline**: To configure a multi step manual or automated canary deployment. (**Enable CI/CD** if enabled will override deployment pipeline)

    > **Note:** Web hooks can be used for CI/CD and deployment pipeline.